 Doctor: Martha, before I change here's a list of instructions for when I'm human.
 One, don't let me hurt anyone.
 We can't have that, but you know what humans are like.
 Two, don't worry about the TARDIS, I'll put it on emergency power so they can't detect it, just let it hide away.
 Four — no, wait a minute, three.
 No getting involved in big historical events.

-- Even better is the extended version when David Tennant just babbles on, managing to stay completely in character...even though he starts talking about pears.
+- Even better is the extended version (including a bit in the middle for the regular episode to fast-forward through) when David Tennant just babbles on, managing to stay completely in character... even though he starts talking about pears.